Bakchar massacre: Background

 The village of Bakchar fell under Faridpur Kotwali police station in 1971.
 It is currently a part of Majchar Union of Faridpur Sadar Upazila in Faridpur District.
 On 21 April 1971, the Pakistan Army arrived in Faridpur.
 They began killing the Hindu population with the help from local collaborators.
 The decision to attack Bakchar village was taken at a Peace Committee meeting.

 Killings

-On 13 May, the Razakar forces attacked the Hindu inhabited portion of the Bakchar village and arrested nine Hindus namely Birendra Saha, Nripen Saha, Shanu Saha, Jagabandhu Mitra, Jaladhar Mitra, Satya Ranjan Das, Niradbandhu Mitra, Prafulla Mitra and Upen Saha.
+On 13 May, the Razakar forces attacked the Hindu inhabited portion of the Bakchar village.
+They arrested nine Hindus namely Birendra Saha, Nripen Saha, Shanu Saha, Jagabandhu Mitra, Jaladhar Mitra, Satya Ranjan Das, Niradbandhu Mitra, Prafulla Mitra and Upen Saha.
 The latter's wife wanted to free her husband by paying cash and gold to the Razakars but her efforts went in vain.
 The Razakars massacred all the nine arrested Hindus.
 The Razakars also raped Jhuma Rani Saha, the daughter of Sunil Kumar Saha and killed her.
 They forced Anil Saha to leave the country.